Become a Community Champion

-Have you already set up a donation page?
-Click here to log in.
+If you have already set up a donation page, click here to log in.

 What is a Community Champion?

 A Daily Bread Community Champion is someone who shares our belief that no one in our city should face barriers to accessing food and takes action to support our mission to end hunger.

 By becoming a Community Champion and raising your hand to host a food and/or fundraising drive you will make an immediate difference for families experiencing food insecurity in Toronto.

 Why do you need my help right now?